s3683007/A2-G2/README.md

 1. Retrieve your password by selecting 3 into the console after viewing the main menu.
 2. Enter the email you used to sign up for an account.

-#### New Ticket
+#### Create a New Ticket
 1. Follow Login section, steps 1-3 as a prerequisite.
 2. To submit a new ticket enter 1 into the console to view staff menu.
 3. Enter your new problem discription
-4. Enter your problem severity (1 for high or 2 for low priority)
+4. Enter your problem severity (1 for high, 2 for medium and 3 for low).

-#### View All My Ticket
+#### View Staff Tickets
 1. Follow Login section, steps 1-3 as a prerequisite.
-2. To check all tickets enter 2 into the console to view staff menu.
+2. Enter 2 in the staff menu to view open tickets.
-3. List of all your tickets appears

 ## Roadmap
-#### Current Version
+#### Current Versions
+Version 2.0 - Assign tickets to technicians based on level and current assigned tickets
+            - Assign a severity level to tickets
+            - Ticket status'
+            - Staff ticket management system

 Version 1.0 - Main menu functionality with account creation ability, login and retrieval of password.
             - Staff menu functionality with ability, to log new tickets

 #### Future Versions
 - Manage tickets
-- Assign tickets to technicians based on level and current assigned tickets
-- Assign a severity level to tickets
-- Ticket status'
-- Staff ticket management system
 - Ticket archive system

 ## F.A.Q.